vincentfung13/HadoopPractical/README.md

 git checkout the-file-you-changed
 ```

-Do remember to pull every time you start working!
+Do remember to pull every time before you start working!

 Happy coding :)